 Omnidirectional lamp is a general service replacement lamp with an ANSI standard base that emits the majority of light produced in an even distribution.
 Omnidirectional lamps shall have 80 percent of the luminous intensity measured values (candelas) vary by no more than 35 percent from the average of all measured values in the 0 deg to 130 deg zone.
-All measured values (candelas) in the 0 deg to 130 deg zone.
-All measured values (candelas) in the 0 deg to 130 deg zone.
-All measured values (candelas) in the 0 deg to 130 deg zone.
-All measured values (candelas) in the 0 deg to 130 deg zone.
-All measured values (candelas) in the 0 deg to 130 deg zone.
-All measured values (candelas) in the 0 deg to 130 deg zone.
+All measured values (candelas) in the 0 deg to 130 deg zone shall vary by no more than 60 percent from the average of all measured values in that zone.
 No less than 5 percent of total flux (zonal lumens) shall be emitted in the 130 deg to 180 deg zone. a luminous distribution that has at least 5 percent of its total flux radiated in the 135 deg - 180 deg zone of vertical angles, as measured from the nadir, when the lamp is oriented in a the base up position.
 An omnidirectional lamp oriented base up with its luminous intensity values measured on 22.5 deg horizontal angle increments and 5 deg vertical angle increments, shall have 90 percent of the luminous intensities measured values vary by no more than 25 percent from the average of all measured values in all planes.
 Omnidirectional lamps can be standard; having an ANSI standard lamp shape of A, BT, P, PS, S or T, or omnidirectional lamps can have a non-standard shape, such as a self-ballasted compact fluorescent that utilize a bare spiral.